BlueBrain/EModelRunner/README.rst

     python create_hoc.py --config_path config_path

-Where ``config_pat``h is the path to a specific config file.
+Where ``config_path`` is the path to a specific config file.
 You will find the available config files in the config folder.
 Note that not all the protocols in the config files can be turned into hoc yet.

 Then run the simulation with::